starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

    namely ``[elm_ptr] = key``.
 -  ``success``, a ``felt`` which equals ``1`` if the key was found and ``0`` otherwise.

+Continuing with the same example, since the array is sorted, searching for the key ``5`` leads to the last element.

 .. tested-code:: cairo library_search_sorted

     from starkware.cairo.common.find_element import search_sorted